neuro-inc/neuro-cli/CLI.md

 ### neuro blob mkcredentials

-Create a new bucket crednetial.
+Create a new bucket credential.

 **Usage:**